Bricktech2000/Website/website/public/Conceptual-Note-Taking/VS-Code-Note-Taking/index.md

+> **This post is outdated**
+>
+> Since writing this post, I have switched to using Neovim for note-taking.
+This post was preserved nonetheless.

 ## Preface

 A few months ago, I started taking notes conceptually using [Notion](https://www.notion.so/product).
 Even though choosing conceptual note-taking was definitely the right way to go, I felt like Notion was holding me back somewhat.
 It did offer a lot of features, but it lacked the customization I was after.